cagnusmarlsen/notebooks/gmail-agent-js/readme.md

 ### Run an example -

-To run `email-send-example.js`, which allows the agent to send emails based on user input, run -
+To run `email-send-example.js`, which allows the agent to send, fetch and draft emails based on user input, run -

 ```
 npm run start